ABTA 40 Years | Mon-Fri: 9am to 5:30pm | Sat: 9am to 5pm | Sun & Bank Holidays: 10am to 4:00pm

 Our adventure begins with the Skyrail Rainforest Cableway, offering a unique perspective as gondolas traverse four-and-a-half miles over the rainforest canopy in the Australia’s Wet Tropics World Heritage Area.
 Afterward, visit a rainforest interpretative center before enjoying some free time in Kuranda village.

 Next, hop aboard the historic Kuranda Scenic Railway, featuring vintage timber carriages.
-As you journey through the World Heritage-listed Barron Falls National Park, soak in breathtaking views of valleys, jungles, railway structures, and century-old tunnels.
-Keep an eye out for Barron Falls and enjoy the rumbling locomotive journey through one of the world’s oldest rainforests.
+As you journey through the World Heritage-listed Barron Falls National Park, soak in breathtaking views and keep an eye out for Barron Falls.

 This morning, catch your flight to Uluru (Ayers Rock), check in at your hotel, and prepare for an Outback adventure.
 In the afternoon, visit the mystical Kata Tjuta (The Olgas) with its unique round rock formations.
-Explore the Walpa Gorge within Uluru-Kata Tjuta National Park and enjoy panoramic views from a lookout.
+Explore the Walpa Gorge within Uluru-Kata Tjuta National Park.
 In the evening, head to “Sunset Strip” to witness Uluru’s transformation from red to orange at sunset while enjoying drinks and nibbles.

 Today, witness Uluru’s color transformation at sunrise after last night’s sunset view.
 Then, return to the resort for breakfast.
-Next, embark on the Mala Walk, exploring the edge of Kantju Gorge to grasp Uluru’s immense size, rising 348 yards above ground with nearly six miles in girth.
+Next, embark on the Mala Walk, exploring the edge of Kantju Gorge to grasp Uluru’s immense size.
 Learn about its spiritual significance, Anangu art, and Aboriginal perceptions.

 Continue to the Mutitjulu Waterhole, home of Wanampi, an ancestral water snake.
 Discover the Dreamtime Stories and cultural significance before enjoying a free afternoon.